-NO. 65 AIR BASE RECOVERY SOUADRON When the Air Force deploys, it needs to ensure airfields are safe to operate from and it is in this role that No. 65 Air Base Recovery Squadron (65ABRS) serves.
+NO.65 AIR BASE RECOVERY SQUADRON When the Air Force deploys, it needs to ensure airfields are safe to operate from and it is in this role that No.65 Air Base Recovery Squadron (65ABRS) serves.
 The primary role of the unit is to provide the ADF with an air base recovery capability, building on Air Force experience in the role that originated during World War II.
 While the unit's headquarters and A Flight are located at RAAF Base Townsville, 65ABRS's B Flight has elements at RAAF Base Richmond and Defence Establishment Orchard Hills.
 The squadron was established at RAAF Base Amberley on 1 July 2015, from the Airfield Engineering elements of No.383 Squadron and No.1 Security Forces Squadron's Explosive Ordnance Disposal Flight.
 Aircraft such as the C-130J Hercules and C-17A Globemaster can operate from austere airfields during disasters but, fundamentally, robust and often purpose-built infrastructure is required for them to do their job properly.
 To support that requirement, 65ABRS elements often deploy to remote locations to survey, plan and regenerate air base infrastructure, along with the construction of passive defence structures to complement physical security to enable active defence of the air base.
 Personnel can also be employed to remedy damage to aircraft pavements and moving surfaces to support fast jet operations.
 Doing so requires a combination of expertise in civil engineering and construction, as well as specialised equipment including bulldozers, graders, power generators and water purification systems.
-Additionally, personnel are regularly called upon to dispose of unexploded ordnance on Defence Air Weapons Ranges and dispose of Explosive Remnants of War in the South Pacific.
-Recent support activities involving the unit include Operation Bushfire Assist 19/20, where personnel deployed to Tumut, NSW, working alongside Army engineers to construct a 70km firebreak in the north-west foothills of the Snowy Mountains and Operation Flood Assist 22, where personnel deployed to Northern NSW to assist flood impacted communities.
+Additionally, personnel are regularly called upon to dispose of unexploded ordnance on Defence air weapons ranges and dispose of explosive remnants of war in the South Pacific.
+Recent support activities include Exercise Pacific Angel 24 where 65ABRS personnel worked with personnel from the Mongolian Armed Forces to repair a buildings and Exercise Balikatan 24 where members were enhancing military cooperation and readiness through humanitarian work repairing a school and completing airfield damage repair training with US personnel.